-become slightly woody and turn brownish-green or brown in color when mature.
+Crofton weed (Ageratina adenophora) is an erect, many-stemmed, perennial herb or shrub which is considered to be an invasive weed in many areas of the world, especially Australia.
+It has purplish, smooth stems which are shortly branched towards the apex.
+A. adenophora become slightly woody and turn brownish-green or brown in color when mature.
 Its roots are yellowish in color and give off a distinct carrot-like smell when broken or damaged.
-It's leaves are broad, slightly crinkled, trowel-shaped, and toothed with chocolate-colored petioles.
-Crofton weed produces dense clusters of white flowers in the spring and summer.
-A. adenophora
+The leaves are broad, slightly crinkled, trowel-shaped, and toothed with chocolate-colored petioles.
+Dense clusters of white flowers develop in the spring and summer.

 - Exercise Intolerance